alexmilowski/emr/nltk/training.md

-# Experiments to Understand Training #
+# Training and Using a Classifier #

 ## Getting an Experimental Data Set ##